MazanLabeeb/whatsmazan/README.md

-# Whatsapp-Bot-
+# Whatsmazan
 **What this bot does**
-This bot automates whatsapp and will download and send the youtube and whatsapp video.
+This bot automates whatsapp and will download and send the youtube and facebook videos.

 **How to USE?**